 Your car too would benefit from some shelter.
 There’d be less risk of gales blowing your neighbours’ bins into the car and denting a door or wing.
 And you’d no longer waste precious morning minutes scraping ice from the windscreen.

 So why not invest in a DIY garage this winter?
-There are now so many affordable timber garages kits on the market that buying one is no longer a major investment.
+There are now so many affordable timber garages kits on the market like those offered by Hamill Creek Timber Frame Homes.
+Buying one is no longer a major investment.
 And a timber garage is more eco-friendly than the traditional bricks and mortar garage, especially if you use Forest Stewardship Council-certified wood.

 Another change from tradition is how attractive garages and garden buildings look nowadays.
 Having a low-price garage often used to involve buying a flimsy 1970s-style carport.
 They might have protected 1970s cars from direct sun or acid rain (as long as both came straight down from above), but they didn’t do much for the look of anyone’s garden.
 Nor did the rusting or chipped paint of old-style metal garage doors.